Sudanese authorities arrest members of Bashir's party: source

 HIGH-SECURITY PRISON

-Bashir, who is also being sought by the International Criminal Court (ICC) over allegations of genocide in the country’s western Darfur region, was ousted on April 11 by the military following months of protests against his rule and had been held at a presidential residence.
+Bashir, who is also being sought by the International Criminal Court (ICC) over allegations of genocide in Sudan’s western Darfur region, was ousted on April 11 by the military following months of protests against his rule and had been held at a presidential residence.

-Bashir’s family said this week that the former president had been moved to the high-security Kobar prison in Khartoum.
+His family said this week that the former president had been moved to the high-security Kobar prison in Khartoum.

 Hassan Bashir, a professor of political science at the University of Neelain, said the measures against Bashir are intended as a message to other figures associated with his rule that they are not above the law.